tud-amt/tud-amt.github.io/content/authors/Burak/_index.md

 ---
 # Display name
-title: Silvia Gomarasca
+title: Burak Akdeniz

 # Full name (for SEO)
-first_name: Silvia
+first_name: Burak
-last_name: Gomarasca
+last_name: Akdeniz

 # Username (this should match the folder name)
-authors: Silvia
+authors: Burak

 # Is this the primary user of the site?
 superuser: false